-If it is a direct disclosure respond to the victim/survivor according to the guidance outlined above Explain what will happen next - that you will seek advice from your ministry area leader and the parish safeguarding officer who will determine the required safeguarding measures.
+Explain what will happen next - that you will seek advice from your ministry area leader and the PSO who will determine the required safeguarding measures.

 If there is any current risk to children or adults, they should be informed that their identity and the identity of the respondent will be shared with the ministry area lead and the PSO and may be shared with the statutory agencies.
 Assure the victim that you will let them know the outcome of that discussion.